marian-kamenistak/jira-lead-cycle-time-duration-extractor/README.md

 # README #

 Production-ready.
-The tool extracts all the Jira fields to Excel/csv format, **including state/stage durations and start dates** with no further setting required.
+This is a tool designed to extract data from JIRA and convert it into Excel or CSV format.
+It automates the inclusion of essential data and **enhances it with flow status or stage start dates and durations with no further setting required**.
+Consequently, it enables easy calculation and visualization of **cycle time, lead time, and velocity**.

 # Output
 See an example of a generated output file in [examples/output.csv](https://github.com/marian-kamenistak/jira-data-extractor/blob/main/example/output%20example.csv).